IBM/aspera-cli/docs/README.md

 - A configuration file (`config.yaml`) for persistent settings
 - Advanced command-line options (see [Extended Value](#extended-value-syntax))
 - REST API calls, including OAuth (like `curl`)
-- Aspera’s `ascp` for high-speed file transfers
+- Aspera's `ascp` for high-speed file transfers

 For programmatic integration with languages such as C/C++, Go, Python, NodeJS, and others, it is recommended to use the [Aspera APIs](https://ibm.biz/aspera_api) directly.
 These include: